 Art Deco is back in vogue with new twists or as collectables and memorabilia.
 Art deco was a design and art style from 1910’s until the 1930s taking over from Art Nouveau.
 As well as all the visual arts, it encompassed buildings and architecture plus interior design.
 Some iconic buildings still stand out like Odeon Cinemas the Chrysler Building in New York and the Midland Hotel Morecambe.

-Art Deco is eminently collectible in may forms and a bit of know-how from the following books may help you to make sound investments whilst owning a piece of Art Deco art.
+Art Deco is eminently collectible in may forms, including books and magazines from the period and a bit of know-how from the following books may help you to make sound investments whilst owning a piece of Art Deco.
 Normally I would recommend you shop at Redbrick Mill in Batley or the Antique galleries in Harrogate but I am sure you will find your own favourite supplier.